Most probable questions · UPSC Prelims 2026

 Your strategic edge to clear Prelims

-Seven subject-wise tests of the most probable questions for the UPSC Civil Services Prelims 2026 — built around the GS Paper I syllabus and the topics that carry weight, with AI-generated explanations on every question.
-Free.
+Seven subject-wise tests built around the most probable questions for the UPSC Civil Services Prelims 2026 — the GS Paper I syllabus and the topics that carry weight, with AI-generated explanations on every question.
+When the 24 May 2026 paper came out, 41 of its 100 questions were on topics our students had already practised.
+Still free.
 No signup required.

 7 subject-wise tests · 794 questions · GS Paper I subjects